Umrao Singh

-Umrao Singh Yadav (21 November 1920 – 21 November 2005) was an Indian recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-He was a non-commissioned officer in the Royal Artillery or the Royal Indian Artillery to be awarded the Victoria Cross during the Second World War, and the last survivor of only 40 Indian soldiers to be awarded the VC between 1912, when Indians first became eligible to be awarded the VC, to Indian independence in 1947.
+Subedar Major Umrao Singh Yadav (21 November 1920 – 21 November 2005) was an Indian soldier best known for being awarded the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

+As a non-commissioned officer in the Royal Indian Artillery during the Second World War, he was the last survivor of only 40 Indian soldiers to be awarded the VC between 1912, when Indians first became eligible to be awarded the VC, and partition and independence of India in 1947.

 Early life

 Umrao Singh Yadav, son of Mohar Singh, was born into a Hindu Ahir family in Palra, a small village in Jhajjar district in Haryana (then the Rohtak district of undivided Punjab), 50 km north of Delhi.

 He attended a local school and joined the Indian Army during World War II in November 1939.
 He was promoted to Havildar (Sergeant) in the Royal Indian Artillery, Indian Army in 1942.